GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 #### Gradle

 To build a multi-module project with Gradle, specify each sub-project as a separate Skaffold artifact.
-For each artifact, add a `jibGradle` field with a `project` field containing the sub-project's name (the directory, by default).
+For each artifact, add a `jib` field with a `project` field containing the sub-project's name (the directory, by default).
 Each artifact's `context` field should point to the root project location.